haberdashPI/vscode-master-key/notes.md

 - feature: specify user-specific binding file, apart from activated keybindings
 - Split out any of the commands that are really custom for me that don't make sense to publish.
 - Pair down some of the required extensions.
-- Offer to install extensions? (maybe when a keybinding fails to run??)

 ## Before VSCode publish